 Read this article to learn more about implementing OKRs

 Setting great OKRs takes practice.
 Early in the transformation towards a more dynamic, outcome-based culture, it’s easy to go off the rails.
-Here are a few of the most common mistakes made when using the OKR methodology.
+Here are a few of the most common OKR mistakes.